Sacred Hoop Coalition Native Women’s Advisory Board

 Duluth Urban Area- Open

-This project is supported by Grant No. 2015-IW-AX-0011 awarded by the Office on Violence Against Women, U.S. Department of Justice.
-The opinions, findings, and conclusions, and recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
+The Sacred Hoop Coalition is supported by Grant No. 2016-IW-AX-0014 awarded by the Office on Violence Against Women, U.S. Dept. of Justice.
+Points of view in this document are those of the authors and do not necessarily represent the official position or policies of the U.S. Department of Justice.